StackVista/stackstate-docs/setup/otel/collector.md

 ### Deploy the collector

-To deploy the collector first make sure you have the Open Telmetry helm charts repository configured:
+To deploy the collector first make sure you have the Open Telemetry helm charts repository configured:

 ```bash
 helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts
 ```

-Now install the collector, using configuration defined in the previous steps:
+Now install the collector, using the configuration defined in the previous steps:

 ```bash
 helm upgrade --install opentelemetry-collector open-telemetry/opentelemetry-collector \